mwkpe/cantools/README.md

 Description
 ---
-A command line program for the single and cyclic transmission of a CAN message.<br>
+A command line program for the single or cyclic transmission of a CAN message.

 Build
 ---